noir-lang/noir/yarn-project/aztec-rpc/README.md

 - [Acir Simulator](../acir-simulator/)
 - [Key Store](../key-store/)
-- [Account State](./src/account_state/account_state.ts): It coordinates other components to synchronise and decrypt data, simulate transactions, and generate kernel proofs, for a specific account.
+- [Account State](./src/account_state/account_state.ts): It coordinates other components to synchronize and decrypt data, simulate transactions, and generate kernel proofs, for a specific account.